web3privacy/association/README.md

 >
 > (3) Profits from the activities of the association may only be used for the association's activities, including the administration of the association.

+## Name

+The proposed name is "*Web3Privacy Now, z.s.*".

+"z.s." means "zapsaný spolek" ("registered association") in Czech and having it in the name is a legal necessity.

 ## Bodies

 1. **Supreme body** ("congress") - membership meeting, minimally 1x per a year - members with a vote can approve and amend the statutes, change the composition of the statutory body, decide on the dissolution of the association or its transformation